Commensurability (group theory)

 In mathematics, specifically in group theory, two groups are commensurable if they differ only by a finite amount, in a precise sense.
 The commensurator of a subgroup is another subgroup, related to the normalizer.

-Commensurability in group theory
+Abstract commensurability

 Two groups G1 and G2 are said to be (abstractly) commensurable if there are subgroups H1 ⊂ G1 and H2 ⊂ G2 of finite index such that H1 is isomorphic to H2.
 For example: